The Keys to Discussing Student Data Privacy

 Next, schools need to develop that same training for parents.
 Parents, said Andrew Moore, CIO, Boulder Valley School District, CO, generally fall into two camps: those that want minimal tech use and wish the classroom looked the same as it did 20-30 years ago, and those that see tech as essential to their child’s education and future.
 Balancing those perspectives in conjunction with instructional needs is essential.
 Linnette Attai, Project Director, CoSN Privacy Initiative and Trusted Learning Environment Program, suggested that administrators ask the same questions of parents that they did of their employees: what do the parents know, and what do they need to know?
 Then, start with the basics.
 Communicate to parents why you have the policy, what protections you’re putting in place, and how they will help the students.

-Educating the community about your school’s data privacy policies is also important when they start comparing your district’s curriculum to another.
+Educating the community about your school’s data privacy policies is also important when they start comparing your district’s curricula to another.
 One district could have stricter privacy rules than another, which means that some programs may raise the red flag for them while other schools find the risks acceptable.
 Administrators must stay focused on their policies and their reasons and continually share them with their constituents.
 Keep the conversation centered on how you’re helping the students rather than what educational tool someone else uses.

 And even when a program meets a school’s privacy standards, it may not be an effective education tool for its students.
 Be clear with parents, students, and teachers why a resource isn’t being used at your school—whether it’s due to privacy concerns or another issue—so that they feel like a part of the conversation.